MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/blue-cheese-burger.md

 1. Place patty on bun, top with however much buffalo sauce you want, let rest for 2 minutes, serve.

 ### Optional:
-{{<footnote "1" "Optional: Fry the jalapeno slices first by dredging them and frying in shallow oil">}}
+{{<footnote "1" "Optional: Fry the jalapeno slices first by dredging them and frying in shallow oil.
+Alternatively you can just sautee them for a minute or two with a bit of oil on medium.">}}
 {{<footnote "2" "Optional: Put a bit of [Phisch's BBQ Sauce](phisch-bbq-sauce.html) on the bottom bun.">}}